rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [5.
 Calculator (Click to see live version)](https://krrb-prod-calculator-avion.netlify.app/)

-> This project is focused on the basics of implementing javascript on web applications which consists of manipulating styles and markup

 >> ###### Features:
 >> - [x] consecutive calculations
 >> - [x] assets are minified using gulp